 Use a non-toxic drinking water hose dedicated only to supplying fresh water.
 To prevent contamination, keep the non-toxic drinking water hose from coming into contact with the ground.
 Install the city water connection inlet cap when the fresh water connection is not being used.
-The fresh water connected be disconnected (i.e., the non-toxic drinking hose disconnected) when the recreation vehicle is unattended for any ground of time.
-If compething would be proported to the water system, this proamount of time.
+The fresh water connected (i.e., the non-toxic drinking hose disconnected) when the recreation vehicle is unattended for any amount of time.
+If comething would happen to the water system, this may amount of time.
 If something would happen to the water system, this may help limit water damage to a smaller area.